blamkin86/StatsAssignment/README.md

 4) Blank keys are not output
 5) Synchronized so changes during invocation are not returned

+# To build and test code, and make the executable jar
+1) Install Java 8
+2) Install maven
+3) Install git
+4) Clone the repo (git required)
+5) Have access to the dependencies in pom.xml (internet access to maven repo)

+run mvn clean verify (this will execute all the unit and integration tests)

 # To run the executable jar
 From within the repo folder: